 America’s food and beverage companies have a strong commitment to providing consumers with the products, tools and information they need to achieve and maintain a healthy diet.
 Obesity is a serious public health problem.
-Everyone – industry, government, schools, parents, employers, communities and non-governmental organizations – must do their part if we are going to meet First Lady Michelle Obama’s goal of solving childhood obesity within a generation.
+Everyone – industry, government, schools, parents, employers, communities and non-governmental organizations – must do their part to meet the goal of solving childhood obesity within a generation.

 Through the Council of Better Business Bureaus’ Children’s Food and Beverage Advertising Initiative (CFBAI), America’s food and beverage companies have implemented robust, voluntary changes to their child-directed marketing that have dramatically changed the marketing landscape.
 CFBAI was founded in 2006 and has more than a decade of impact; it has been the model for similar voluntary initiatives in more than 40 other countries.

 - Recognizing the unique role we play in the health and wellness of Americans – especially children – America’s food and beverage companies have implemented voluntary changes to their advertising practices that have dramatically changed the marketing landscape.

-America’s food and beverage companies are moving full speed ahead on their pledge to market healthy food to children 100 percent of the time.
+America’s food and beverage companies are moving ahead on their pledge to market healthy food to children 100 percent of the time.

-- Founded in 2006, the CFBAI was formed to shift the mix of child-directed advertising to increase nutritious and/or healthy lifestyle messages for products seen on children’s programming.
+- CFBAI was formed to shift the mix of child-directed advertising to increase nutritious and/or healthy lifestyle messages for products seen on children’s programming.
 CFBAI participants commit to not engage in child-directed advertising or that 100 percent of their child-directed advertising will be for healthier products.

-- Sixteen of the nation’s largest and most influential food, beverage and quick-service restaurant companies, which represent the vast majority of child-directed marketing in the United States, are participating members of CFBAI.
+- Eighteen of the nation’s largest and most influential food, beverage and quick-service restaurant companies, which represent the vast majority of child-directed marketing in the United States, are participating members of CFBAI.